Okkodo High School

-Okkodo High School (Chamorro: Okkodo Mina'takhelo na Eskuela) is a public secondary school located in Dededo in the United States territory of Guam.
+Okkodo High School (Chamorro: Ukudu Mina'takhelo na Eskuela) is a public high school located in Dededo in the United States territory of Guam.
 The school occupies 62 acre of the island's most populated village, Dededo.
 Okkodo High School opened its doors on August 21, 2008, making it the fifth public high school under the Guam Department of Education.
 The school's district encompasses the areas of Astumbo Gardens, Liguan Terrace, NCS/Munoz/Finegayan, Fern Terrace, Machanao, Santa Ana, Harmon Loop, and the surrounding Okkodo area.
 Okkodo High School is accredited by the Western Association of Schools and Colleges.

 Student life

 Academics

 In compliance with Guam Education Board policy, Okkodo High School students are required 24 credits and 75 hours of service learning in order to graduate.
 Students are given the opportunity to choose between a college path or a career path.
 Students under the college path are required to take 4 years of English, social studies, math, and science.
-Under the career program, students are required to take 4 years of English and 3 years of math, science, and social studies.
 Students in the career prep program are required to take a career and technical education or CTE program which are offered in the school through the Guam Community College.

 The school offers several honors and advanced placement (AP) courses, including:

 Students at Okkodo High School compete in numerous academic competitions each year, including the Academic Challenge Bowl and Mock Trial.

 Athletics

 Okkodo High School participates in the GDOE Interscholastic Sports Association (ISA) sports for both boys and girls.
 The sports offered include basketball, volleyball, golf, tennis, baseball, paddling, football, cross country, rugby, track and field, and wrestling.

-The school also boasts outstanding sports facilities that include fields and courts for softball, baseball, soccer, football, basketball, volleyball and tennis.
+The school also has sports facilities that include fields and courts for softball, baseball, soccer, football, basketball, volleyball and tennis.
 The track and field area was recently renovated to include a concession stand, restrooms, and updated rubberized surface for the track.
 Along with providing for the needs of the school's athletic program, the campus hosts sports competitions for other public schools and for notable community events such as the Special Olympics Guam.